Revised: May 25, 2018

 Due to technical differences across the channels, LiveRamp uses different approaches tailored specifically to each channel to provide our Connectivity Services.
 The common basis of these services is an ID that LiveRamp assigns to an individual.
 The ID may be used in a personally identifiable state or in a manner that is not used to identify the individual, depending on the channel and the use.

 LiveRamp collects certain types of information in connection with our Connectivity Services.
-This includes personal information such as name, postal address, email address, and phone number if permitted by our partners and clients through policy notices they have provided to consumers.
-We also collect non-personal information such as IP address, mobile device ID, and browser and operating system type and version.
-In addition, we handle, process, and share both personal and non-personal information with our marketing platform partners in the course of performing our services; however we do not retain or use this information for our own internal business purposes unless permitted by our clients.
+This includes personal data such as name, postal address, email address, and phone number if permitted by our partners and clients through policy notices they have provided to consumers.
+We also collect other data such as IP address, mobile device ID, and browser and operating system type and version.
+In addition, we handle, process, and share this data with our marketing platform partners in the course of performing our services; however we do not retain or use this data for our own internal business purposes unless permitted by our clients.

 Connectivity Services for cookie-based integrations are based on a LiveRamp ID and a LiveRamp cookie that together identify a browser.
 The cookie containing the ID is set when a consumer visits the website of one of our cookie match partners as a registered user, or when a consumer opens certain emails from a cookie match partner.
 Because match partners know the consumer, they enable LiveRamp to recognize the consumer as well and set the LiveRamp cookie containing the appropriate ID.